julian-lr/jlr/README.md

 - SCSS
 - Git
 - Bootstrap
-- pagePiling+jQuery (This will later be replaced with AngularJS/ReactJS once I learn it)
+- pagePiling+jQuery (This will later be replaced with AngularJS/ReactJS later)

 (To be expanded...)
 <br />